scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Path Initialization and Packet Processing {#packet-verif}

 As described in [](#header), the path header of the data plane packets only contains a sequence of Info Fields and Hop Fields without any additional data from the corresponding PCBs.
 The SCION path also does not contain any AS numbers - except for the source and destination ASes - and there is no field explicitly defining the type of each segment (up, core, or down).
+This chapter describes the required steps for the source endpoint and SCION routers to respectively craft and forward a data packet.

 ### Initialization at Source Endpoint